 Open bottles of sparkling wine will lose carbonation over time.
 So they are best enjoyed immediately, but the bottles will keep some carbonation over a few days.

-Check out other uglyducklingbakery cocktails such as the gin espresso martini, a rose syrup French 75, a cherry bakewell cocktail, or the “Lady Bridgerton” – an Earl Grey and lavender Empress gin cocktail.
+Or browse other uglyducklingbakery cocktails.
+There’s lots to choose from like the Porn Star martini, gin espresso martini, a rose syrup French 75, a cherry bakewell cocktail, or the “Lady Bridgerton” – an Earl Grey and lavender Empress gin cocktail.

 - 1 ounce Campari